 Perhaps no winery is more synonymous with an AVA than Groth is with Oakville.
 Their 1985 Reserve Cabernet holds the distinction of being Robert Parker’s first ever 100-point score given to a domestic wine.
 But that was just the beginning.

 Since then, they would appear on Wine Spectator’s Top 100 list eight times, including with their 2016 Reserve Cabernet– an absolute dynamite bottle of wine that landed on #4 in Wine Spectator’s Best of 2019 list.
+As you can imagine, I had to fight tooth and nail to get the wine– then even harder to get the price.

 Out of stock